Agents in AI Configs

 - Error rate

-Use targeting rules to determine which users receive each agent variation.
+Use targeting rules to determine which users receive each variation of an agent-based AI Config.
 You can release updated workflows gradually, apply segmentation rules, or test alternative workflow strategies.

-Guarded rollouts allow you to introduce workflow changes safely while monitoring for regressions.
-Approvals ensure that changes receive a review before becoming active.
+Guarded rollouts let you introduce workflow changes safely while monitoring for regressions.
+Approvals ensure that changes receive review before becoming active.

 To learn more, read Target with AI Configs.